cue-lang/cuelang.org/hugo/content/en/docs/howto/mark-a-field-as-optional/index.md

 {{< code-tab name="schema.cue" language="cue"  area="top-left" >}}
 package example

-// CUE indicates optional fields
+// CUE indicates optional fields with a question
-// with a question mark: "?"
+// mark: "?"

 // f1 is optional.
-// if it is present it can be
+If it is present it can be any
-// any value
+// value
 f1?: _

 // f-2 is optional.
-// if it is present it must be
+If it is present it must be a
-// a string
+// string
 "f-2"?: string

-// s1 is a regular field
-// containing a struct which will
+// s1 is a regular field containing a struct
-// be present no matter what the
+// which will be present no matter what the input
-// input data contains
+// data contains
 s1: {
-	// f3 is optional.
-	// if it is present it
+	// f3 is optional. if it is present it
-	// must be an integer
-	// less than 10
-	f3?: int & <10
+	// must be an integer less than 10 f3?: int & <10
 }
 {{< /code-tab >}}